 From the moment we saw the flattened tabletop of Cape Town’s iconic skyline, a silhouette of mountains rather than skyscrapers, we had stupidly big grins on our faces.

-Down below, the grid-like city streets are a thriving hum of energy, alive with the constant buzz of traffic and the rhythmic beat of a distant African drum.
+Down below, the grid-like city streets were a thriving hum of energy, alive with the constant buzz of traffic and the rhythmic beat of a distant African drum.

 It’s a city of chaos and grit, which we’ll admit sometimes made us feel uneasy, but when it all became too much, the mountains were literally right there to soothe our souls and allow us to take a step back.